ROCm/rocm-blogs/blogs/software-tools-optimization/amdgcn-isa/README.md

 the loop has `niter = 128`.
 The pragma unrolled kernel simply performs the 128 global loads over 4 such passes with 32 global loads in each pass.

-However, we have to be careful about too large a pragma unroll size.
+Continueing the loop unroll discussion, we have to be careful about too large a pragma unroll size.
-For example, unroll size of 64 leads to greater register (VGPRs) usage and reduced occupancy of 6 waves/SIMD compared to a unroll size of 32.
+For example, an unroll size of 64 leads to greater register (VGPRs) usage and reduced occupancy of 6 waves/SIMD compared to an unroll size of 32.
 This is clear from its kernel usage summary shown below:

 ```bash